Souha-Kabtni/Celestial_Bodies_Detected/README.md

 ![image](https://github.com/Souha-Kabtni/Celestial_Bodies_Detection/assets/133057039/8be7ede0-d659-4114-a919-c2572ec9a01c)

 This scatter polar, clearly shows that redshift is the most important feature that helped classify the data.
-So this is the best in terms of splitting ability.
-PetroR50_i, PetroR50_g, PetroR50_z, PetroR50_u, and PetroR50_r are the following most important features that impact the distinguishing between all 3 celestial bodies.
+So this is the best in terms of splitting ability. *PetroR50_i, PetroR50_g, PetroR50_z, PetroR50_u, and PetroR50_r are the following most important features that impact the distinguishing between all 3 celestial bodies. (*PetroR50_(Photometric band): These parameters are important for characterizing the sizes of objects in the SDSS data and how the sizes of the objects vary at different wavelengths)

 ![image](https://github.com/Souha-Kabtni/Celestial_Bodies_Detection/assets/133057039/f7aee84c-39b4-426a-9ecc-97d1019d4268)